Brentuximab Vedotin (Adcetris®)

 There are a number of things you can do to manage the side effects of brentuximab vedotin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Peripheral Neuropathy (Numbness or Tingling in the Hands and/or Feet)

 Peripheral neuropathy is a toxicity that affects the nerves.
 It causes numbness or a tingling feeling in the hands and/or feet, often in the pattern of a stocking or glove.
 This can get progressively worse with additional doses of the medication.
 In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
 You should let oncology care team know if you experience numbness or tingling in the hands and/or feet, as they may need to adjust the doses of your medication.

 Low White Blood Cell Count (Leukopenia or Neutropenia) and Infection

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).

 - When working in your yard, wear protective clothing including long pants and gloves.

 - Shower or bath daily and perform frequent mouth care.